 Formal Dinner and Awards

-At our annual Dinners in February, we present two awards: the Historic Preservation Award and an Honorary Lifetime Membership.
+At our annual Dinners, we present two awards: the Historic Preservation Award and an Honorary Lifetime Membership.

 Historic Preservation Award